syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/rows.md

 {% endtabs %}
 {% endif %}

 ### Prevent reordering a row as child to another row

-You can prevent dropping rows as children to the target row and instead drop it above to target row by using gantt's `reorderRows` method.
-You can check the records drop position before dropping it and if the position is `middleSegment` then drop the records in the above position using the reorderRows method in the [rowDrop](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_RowDrop) event.
+You can prevent the default behavior of dropping rows as children to the target by setting the `cancel` property to `true` in [rowDrop](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_RowDrop) event argument.
+You can also change the drop position after cancelling using `reorderRows` method.

+In the below example drop action is cancelled and dropped above to target row.

 {% if page.publishingplatform == "aspnet-core" %}